 Finally, winning in the past using a trading bot is easy.
 Finding a winning strategy from three technical indicators and good optimization in a backtest is pretty simple.
 The problem is we want to win in the future.
 And here, things are more complicated.
 In this post, I will present how to make money in the future using a trader bot.
-I will show you how to find the “fair optimization” giving you the most chance to win in the future with a trader bot working on the Prorealtime platform.
+I will show you how to find the “fair optimization” that gives you the best chance to win in the future with a trader bot working on the Prorealtime platform.

 Example of an automated trading strategy